Why Lactation Accommodation is Important

 Edcuation and Resources

 Responsibility for accommodations relies on both the employer and the employee to work together to make sure everyone’s needs are met.
-Resources for both HR and employees help to bridge the gap and provide educational information and directives on responsibilities.
+Resources for both Human Resources and employees helps to bridge the gap and provide educational information and directives on responsibilities.

 See below resources aimed at employees and employers.